anycable/anycable-rails/docs/hotwire.md

-# Using with Hotwire
+# Using AnyCable with Hotwire

-AnyCable is fully compatible with [Hotwire][] applications without any additional configuration.
-See [Getting started guide](./getting_started.md).
+AnyCable is fully compatible with [Hotwire][] applications without the need for any additional configuration.
+See the [getting started guide](./getting_started.md) here.

+However, you can squeeze even more _power_ from AnyCable for Hotwire apps by combining several features.
+Read below.

 ## RPC-less setup

 > 📖 See also [JWT identification and “hot streams”](https://anycable.io/blog/jwt-identification-and-hot-streams/).

 AnyCable-Go provides a feature called [signed streams](../anycable-go/signed_streams.md), which implements the require `turbo-rails` Action Cable functionality right in the WebSocket server.
-That means, subscribing to Turbo Streams doesn't require calling a gRPC Rails server.
+This means that subscribing to Turbo Streams doesn't require calling a gRPC Rails server.

-In case you're using only Turbo Streams and not relying on _pure_ Action Cable, you can simplify your AnyCable configuration (infrastructure, deployment) by switching to signed streams and [JWT authentication](../anycable-go/jwt_identification.md).
+If you're only using Turbo Streams and don't rely on _pure_ Action Cable, you can simplify your AnyCable configuration (infrastructure, deployment) by switching to signed streams and [JWT authentication](../anycable-go/jwt_identification.md).

+**What's the point?** Here are the main benefits of going the RPC-less way:

+- Improve applications performance by speeding up WebSocket handshakes and commands.
+- Reduce the infrastructure burden by not running a separate service (RPC).
+Especially helpful on [Heroku](../deployment/heroku.md).
+- Open the possibility of using Turbo Streams without Rails and even Ruby!

 The default flow with AnyCable RPC looks like this: